 A logical question to start with, but all too easy to ignore and skip to the process itself.

 Catchball is the process whereby a company’s vision is broken into individual goals.
-These are then cascaded through a series of constructive conversations between different organisational levels and units, ending with everyone understanding how they contribute to that vision.
+These are then cascaded through a series of constructive conversations between different organizational levels and units, ending with everyone understanding how they contribute to that vision.
 You’ll often hear the metaphor that’s it’s akin to a game of toss.
 Passing from the top down to the bottom, everyone necessary to the process can share their views and opinions on the idea and throw the ball back should the idea fail to stick.

 As an element of the Hoshin Kanri strategic approach, it’s a decision-making system that makes for involved, high-quality plans that have the buy-in necessary to achieve your goals.